What is needle decompression used for?

 The TruMan Trauma X pneumothorax trainer is anatomically accurate and its materials provide lifelike resistance and responsiveness for the most realistic training experience possible.

-Contact TruCorp for pricing or to request a free demonstration of the TruMan Trauma X at your organization.
+Contact TruCorp for pricing or to request a free virtual demonstration of the TruMan Trauma X on a Zoom call with one of our staff.